You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 1. 4Health Salmon & Potato Formula Adult

-4Health really went overboard with the omega fatty acids in this recipe, as it has salmon, fish meal, canola oil, and flaxseed in it.
+4Health went overboard with the omega fatty acids in this recipe, as it has salmon, fish meal, canola oil, and flaxseed in it.
 That should give your dog a nice shiny coat, as well as help keep her immune system finely tuned.

 The fish gives it a decent amount of protein (25%), but the real stars here are the fruits and veggies.
 It boasts kelp, cranberries, blueberries, spinach, and a whole lot more, so your dog will get a wide variety of vitamins and minerals in each bite.